fullstackjake/jobs/jr-c-dev.md

 You should also be somewhat familiar with Unix - comfortable getting work done on either the Linux or OSX command line.
 Bonus points for any of:

-- Understand hash tables
+- Understands hash tables
 - Familiarity with Ruby (our tests are written in RSpec)
 - Experience with data manipulation (text processing, parsing, etc)
-- Not afraid of pointers
+- Is not afraid of pointers
 - Can write C Macro wrappers for data structures
-- Experience with using SAS, R, SciPy, or Matlab to do data analysis
+- Has experience with using SAS, R, SciPy, or Matlab to do data analysis

 An experienced C developer could also apply if interested - you folk are harder to find and hire, but we have no specific requirement for a junior-level salary.